cogentcore/core/docs/content/styles.md

 ## Layout

-There are many layout properties that customize the positioning and sizing of widgets.
+There are many layout properties that customize the positioning and sizing of widgets, typically using [[unit]]s.
 See the [[layout]] page for a low-level explanation of the layout process.

 ### Size